 (Together with Andreas Born)

 Members of the German parliament can be elected over their party’s list or a district.
-This paper uses a discontinuity in the mixed member proportional system in the German parliament by employing a regression discontinuity design to quantify the causal effect of a district election on the conformity to the party line in parliamentary speeches and voting.
-We observe strong adherence to party voting and a district-election does not affect the roll call voting behavior of a politician causally.
-Second, we use informational retrieval methods to analyze parliamentary speeches.
-We demonstrate that speeches of district elected members of parliament do not differ, in terms of cosines-distance, from those of their party-peers who have been elected through closed party lists.
-To build a measure of closeness of a speech to a party, we train a classifier on the party manifestos and use it to predict probabilities of a parliamentary speech belonging to a certain manifesto.
-We use the predicted probability of an MP’s own party manifesto as a measure of closeness of the wording to the party’s manifesto.
-We show that district elected candidates do not use a wording closer or further away from the party’s manifesto.
-We can negate that district elected MPs have a faster within party career progression.
+This paper uses a discontinuity in the mixed member proportional system of the German parliament to quantify the causal effect of a district election on the conformity to the party line in parliamentary speeches and voting.
+We observe strong adherence to party voting and a district-election does not affect a roll-call voting causally.
+We use textual analysis to analyze parliamentary speeches.
+Speeches of district-elected members of parliament do not differ, in terms of cosines-distance, from those of their party-peers who have been elected through closed party lists.
+To build a measure of closeness of a speech to a party, we train a classifier on the party manifestos to predict the probability that a parliamentary speech belongs to a certain party.
+The predicted likelihoods provide us with a measure of closeness of the MPs’ speeches to their own party’s manifesto.
+At the discontinuity, district elected candidates do not use a wording closer or further away from the party’s manifesto.
+In conclusion, a district election does not influence an MP’s adherence to the party line causally.

 Obfuscation and Rational Inattention